william-ong1/Chesster/README.md

-# Personalized Chess Bot Platform

-Train a chess bot that plays **exactly like you**.

-This project builds personalized chess bots by learning from a user’s past games.
-Each bot mimics the user’s unique playstyle, allowing players to compete against themselves, analyze weaknesses, and explore how their style performs against different strategies.

----
+# Chesster

 ## Overview

-This platform allows users to upload their historical chess games, which are then used to train a machine learning–based chess bot that replicates their decision-making.
+Allows users to upload their past chess data and then trains a chess bot with this data such that it learns to mimic their playstyle.
+The user can then play against this bot when they want.

-The bot learns which moves a user most commonly makes in specific board positions.
-When encountering unfamiliar positions, it extrapolates the most probable move based on similar game states and patterns in the user’s play.

-The result is a human-like opponent that mirrors the user’s strengths, habits, and mistakes.

----

 ## Goals